 Envelopes come in different shapes and sizes, but they all have one thing: they need to be beautifully printed.

-Whether you’re printing invitations for a formal event or thank-you cards for your wedding guests, you’ll need a printer that can handle your task.
+Whether printing invitations for a formal event or thank-you cards for your wedding guests, you’ll need a printer that can handle your task.

 But with so many printers on the market, how do you know which one is right for you?